Posts

 Image

 "Things will be great when you're downtown Don't wait a minute more, downtown Everything is waiting for you, downtown" -Petula Clark Although I had spent some time as a delivery boy for my Dad around downtown I was always a little nervous down there.
 In the mid 1960's and 1970's DTLA was in the doldrums as the automotive city became a bunch of buildings you drove past on the Harbor freeway.
-However, you could still park on the street and when I delivered stuff to the Southern California Music Company near 8th and Broadway or the Ambassador Hotel on Spring you could park on the street.
+However, you could still park on the street and when I delivered stuff to the Southern California Music Company near 8th and Broadway or the run down Ambassador Hotel on Spring.
 As mentioned before I acted as a "digger" standing in line for tickets for the newly opened Music Center in August of 1965.
 The show was Hello Dolly and the star was Carol Channing.
-My other contacts with dirty old downtown were in going with my family to the Biltmore or Philharmonic Hall for Broadway musicals like Fiorella or My Fa...
+My other contacts with dirty old downtown were in going with my family to the Biltmore or Philharmonic Hall for Broadway musicals like Fiorella or My Fair Lady.
+Running er...

 Into the Showers